Contributor Guide

 We’d love you to contribute.
-Here are some practical hints to help out.
+Here are some practical tips to help you get started.

-Each file format is implemented in a module of the package iodata.formats.
-These modules all follow the same API.
+Each file format is implemented in a module of the iodata.formats package.
+These modules all use the same API.
 Please consult existing formats for some guidance, e.g. the iodata.formats.xyz is a simple but complete example.
 From the following list, PATTERNS and one of the functions must be implemented:

 • PATTERNS = [ ... ]: a list of glob patterns used to recognize file formats from the file names.
 This is used to select the correct module from iodata.formats in functions in iodata.api.